Combined survey techniques bring rich data on the River Avon

 Surveyors faced a few challenges with this site due to the varying river width, depth, access restrictions between the radial gate and the low bridge for a boat, and the slipway being located at the upstream end of the site.

-Fortunately, Storm had an option to deploy the Geoswath CSV and SL40 USV, both equipped with Geoswath Interferometric Sonar and SBG Ekinox IMU, to collect rich data, which gives us versatility and solutions to overcome working in these challenging situations.
+Fortunately, Storm had an option to deploy the Geoswath CSV and SL40 USV, both equipped with Geoswath Interferometric Sonar and SBG Ekinox IMU, to collect rich data, which gives the versatility and solutions to overcome working in these challenging situations.

 The decision to utilise both Geoswath CSV for the majority of work, with the SL40 being deployed downstream of the low high street bridge created a set of rich data for our client to understand the dimensions of the channel.